 The compulsory module examines the economic and political elements of contemporary internal and regionalised conflict.
-You’ll look at humanitarian, developmental and security policy responses and investigate the organisational adaptations that are emerging among state and non-state actors in relation to such instability.
+You will look at humanitarian, developmental and security policy responses and investigate the organisational adaptations that are emerging among state and non-state actors in relation to such instability.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.